-There are fundamentally two ways to create content on the web, one way is with development tools/frameworks, the other way is to create web content on mass-market platforms.
+There are fundamentally two ways to create content on the web, one way is using software development tools, the other way is to create web content on mass-market platforms.
 We think that there are problems with these two approaches.

-Software tools and frameworks are used by professionals and they are incredible versatile, with them, professionals are free to create any type of content, but learning how to use those tools present a high barrier of entry for people that want to create content.
+Software tools and frameworks are used by professionals and they are incredible versatile, with them, professionals are free to create any type of content, but learning how to use those tools is difficult, resulting in a high barrier of entry for people that want to create content.
 The alternative is to use mass-market platforms, they provide a great experience and are easy to use, unfortunately mass-market platforms often strictly define what you can create and the tools that you can use.

-The choice between using professional tools or using mass-market platforms become often a trade-off between ease of use and creativity.
-Now, if we look at the amount of content that is generated on the web we have to acknowledge that most users are choosing to create web content on platforms, they are choosing great experience over freedom and creativity, and this situation does not look that it will change in the future.
+The choice between using professional tools or using mass-market platforms become often a trade-off between creativity and ease of use.
+Looking at the amount of content that is generated on the web, we could argue that most users are choosing to create web content on platforms, users are choosing great experience over freedom and creativity, and this situation does not look that it will change in the future.

 Why are platforms winning?
-Apart from the advantages described above, platforms also have other intrinsic advantages, they can leverage network effects.
+Apart from ease of use, platforms also have other intrinsic advantages, they can leverage network effects.
 Network effects make competing with platforms very difficult.
 We agree with this Techcrunch article "In the arms race of technologies and consumer attention, platform companies have mechanized weaponry and the open web is still armed with bow and arrow."

 Not all platforms were created equal, some platforms seem to be designed as honey traps where we are tricked to dump our personal data into, but fortunately, most platforms are not like that, most platforms have been designed with honest purposes, platforms like Wikipedia in which content is contributed by self-forming self-managing communities and the content is amazingly detailed, complete, and robust.

 Inspired by the way Wikipedia and other pro-user platforms work, we have established some design principles that we believe will guide us on the development of Nitoku, a platform that should foster freedom and creativity.

 Nitoku design principles:

-Users should be able to combine, reuse and extend bits and pieces of other web pages.
 We want to get people working together in communities to create and construct things, to achieve this it is critical that they are able to collaborate on small chunks of work, not whole pages but instead collaborate on components.
 At Nitoku, users can include a page by uri reference into one or more other pages, share design styles and use blocks components.
-Blocks allow reuse of pieces of pages without the need to reinvent the wheel every time that we need to create a new web experience.
+Blocks allow reuse of software on your own pages without the need to reinvent the wheel every time that we need to create a new web experience.

-Users should be able to understand how any web page on the platform has been built.
-For the first few years of the web, people learned to build web pages using the “View Source” feature in their web browser, but the web has evolved and currently web pages are complex, the source code most of the time has been transpiled from the original code that was used to develop the page into something that can't be understood.
+For the first few years of the web, people learned to build web pages using the “View Source” feature in their web browser, but the web has evolved and currently web pages are complex, the source code most of the time has been transpiled from the original code that was used to develop the page into something that most of the time can't be understood.
 We believe that we need to get back to something similar to the original view source feature, we want users to be able to understand easily how any web page on the platform has been built.
 This will enable then to learn, grow and build for themselves better web experiences.